bsdlcook/freebsd/README.md

 | `Mod + Space` | Program launcher
 | `Mod + t` | Tiling layout mode
 | `Mod + f` | Floating layout mode

-### Customization

-I've made the process of changing the system theme convenient and easy, not the paradigm of 'you have to recompile dwm everytime which makes it hard' as that's simply not true (unless you lack the competence to run a simple keybind).
-For this to work all you need to do is press ``Mod + Shift + t`` and you'll be prompted by dmenu to choose a theme: select the theme you desire; press enter; wait a few seconds (this automatically recompiles the suckless software); dwm will restart and it's done.
-Your newly compiled dwm, st and dmenu now awaits with your newly set background wallpaper (alongside any other arbitrary configuration files manipulated by [slctl](https://gitlab.com/lcook/slctl)).
-The only caveat is any preexisting windows will be reset to tiling mode so I'd suggest choosing the theme before changing - this is not an issue, as not often you'll be messing with it - on the odd occasion you do it's trivial to move the windows back around as you see fit. =)

 ### Screenshots